Greeting card: Photo

 A photo card is a card which features a photograph chosen by the sender.
 There are two main types of photo card.
 The first is the photo insert card which is designed to display a sender's own photo.
 Depending on the card design, the photo is stuck to the card, clipped to the card or slid into a pocket in the card into which a hole has been cut to act as a frame.
 The second type is the printed photo card, in which the photo is combined with artwork and printed directly onto the face of the card.
 Both types are popular for sending holiday greetings such as Christmas, Hanukkah, and for baby showers, where the sender wishes to send a memento of their own family.
 See also Personalised cards.

 Personalised

-A personalised card is a card which is personalised with the sender's own pictures or a personal audible message.
+A personalised card is one that features the sender's own pictures or a personal audible message.
 Websites using special print-personalisation technology, such as Moonpig, allow consumers to personalise a card which is then printed and sent directly to the recipient.
 Sound personalization is also possible using a small recording device called a Botski, which is a sticker-based recordable medium allowing users to record songs, sounds or spoken words and include them in a greeting card.